Let’s face it that you can never get enough of that sweet and savory flavor of those crispy fries.

 Use a light batter made from corn starch of 1 tbsp to 1 tbsp water for a small-medium sweet potato, increasing in equal quantities as required.
 This sludges rapidly between dips, so mix it up before each one.

-Take a few handfuls of sweet potato fries at a time and drop them into the frying pan.
+Take a few handfuls of sweet potato at a time and drop them into the frying pan.
 If you want to add salt at this point, do so.
 Use fine granulated salt to ensure that it dissolves evenly.

 Fry for 1-2 minutes at 325-350 °F or medium heat until crisp.
 If you have a deep-fry thermometer, it would be ideal for this.